In dentistry, a strong workflow is essential to good patient care and a thriving practice. No one knows this better than practicing dentists.

 Why?
 They want faster appointments, more comfortable impressions, a shorter turnaround time for restorations, and better (and quicker) fits for their restorative procedures.
 A digital scan can elevate what might once have been a dreaded dental experience, contributing to higher retention and referral rates.

-“It’s a lot faster in the office, and patients love it.
-They talk to their friends about it, they talk to their family about this technology, and that was a reason [for] new patient referrals to the office.”
+“Patients talk to their friends and family about this new technology… that was a reason for new patient referrals to the office.”

 Layla Baidas, DDS